 In Algorithm \ref{algo1}, if the CVaR is determined using $q(\cdot,\delta_i)$ in \eqref{o2}, the result of the algorithm is optimal.
 The result of Algorithm \ref{algo1} can then be then used to compare how the approximation in formulating $\tilde{q}$ affects the solutions in \eqref{sdp2}.
 However, if the CVaR is determined using $\tilde{q}(\cdot,\delta_i)$ in \eqref{sdp1}, the algorithm is sub-optimal.

-The time complexity of exhaustive search is very high since the algorithm searches over all possible choices of actuators.
-Next, we discuss a greedy algorithm which is polynomial in time but provides a sub-optimal solution.
+The time complexity of the exhaustive search is very high since the algorithm searches over all possible choices of actuators.
+Next, we discuss a greedy algorithm that is polynomial in time but provides a sub-optimal solution.